TrellixVulnTeam/deezer-app-mockup_5GT5/nodejs-api/README.md

 This repository A NodeJS Express based REST API to proxy data from the deezer api

+## STARTING THE APPLICATION

+To start the server, simply run: `npm start` and it should run on `localhost/3000`

 ## MIDDLEWARES USED

 1. bodyparser - to get contents of the http request body